-On August 21, 2018, a Virginia federal jury convicted former Trump campaign manager Paul Manafort of eight financial felonies including tax fraud and money laundering.
+On Aug.
+21, 2018, a Virginia federal jury convicted former Trump campaign Chair Paul Manafort of eight financial felonies including tax fraud and money laundering.
 He originally faced 18 felonies, but one juror held out on the other 10 charges — though the evidence on those was just as strong — because he thought the investigation and trial were a witch hunt.

-Later that same day, former Trump personal lawyer-fixer Michael Cohen pleaded guilty to eight criminal charges.
-These included two campaign finance felonies allegedly ordered by then-candidate Trump: Cohen facilitated hush-money payments to two of Donald’s high-profile paramours to cover up extramarital affairs that occurred while Melania Trump was home with their months-old baby.
+Later that same day former Trump personal lawyer-fixer Michael Cohen pleaded guilty to eight criminal charges.
+These included two campaign finance felonies allegedly ordered by then-candidate Trump: Cohen facilitated hush-money payments to two of Donald’s high-profile paramours to cover up extramarital affairs that occurred while his wife, Melania, was home with months-old Barron Trump.